kctrey/wxcadm/docs/source/index.rst

 ================================
 Most Webex admins only have access to a single Org, but Webex does allow a single admin to manage multiple Orgs.
 When the Webex instance is created, it creates the :attr:`Webex.org` attribute when only one Org is present.
-If there are mutliple, the :attr:`orgs` attribute contains a list of all the Orgs. ``orgs`` is created whether there is one Org or multiple, so :attr:`Webex.org` is equivalent to :attr:`Webex.orgs[0]`.
+If there are multiple, the :attr:`orgs` attribute contains a list of all the Orgs. ``orgs`` is created whether there is one Org or multiple, so :attr:`Webex.org` is equivalent to :attr:`Webex.orgs[0]`.
 For example:

 .. code-block:: python